- Lifestyle: including smoking, alcohol and caffeine consumption, use of narcotics and stress

 If indicated by your history, blood testing or other factors, additional screening may be ordered.
 This may include:

-Genetic screening and chromosomal analysis to identify hereditary diseases.
+- Genetic screening and chromosomal analysis – to identify hereditary diseases.
 Some genetic testing is done through analysis of blood samples.
-Genetic defects also can be identified through examination of embryos as part of an IVF cycle, a procedure called preimplantation genetic diagnosis (PGD).
+Genetic defects also can be identified through examination of embryos as part of an IVF cycle, a procedure called preimplantation genetic testing (PGT).

-Semen analysis can indicate a host of problems contributing to infertility but, basically, it lets your physician know whether the male is producing enough high-quality sperm to reach and fertilize an egg.
+- Semen Analysis – Semen analysis can indicate a host of problems contributing to infertility and lets your IRMS physician know whether the male is producing enough high-quality sperm to reach and fertilize an egg.
 As part of the male work-up, andrologists (laboratory technicians with special training in this area), examine a semen specimen to determine:

 The andrologist also determines whether your sample contains too many white blood cells, indicating the presence of bacteria, sexually transmitted diseases or infection of the urinary tract.
 If the specimen is positive for infection, antibiotics or other treatment may be required before proceeding with other infertility care.
 If your test results indicate other abnormalities that must be examined further, you will be referred to a urologist for a complete examination.

-We prefer that you provide your sample in a private collection room at our office to avoid problems that can occur during transportation.
+We prefer that you provide your sample in a private collection room at one of our IRMS locations to avoid problems that can occur during transportation.
 You will be given a sterile container to collect the ejaculate and mineral oil to use as a lubricant, if needed.
 The sample will be given to an andrologist, using a pass-through between the collection room and laboratory.

 Should you choose to bring a sample with you from home, it is very important that you follow these directions carefully:

-b.
-Obtain Squibb’s™ Mineral Oil and a sterile container from our office or a pharmacy.
+- Obtain Squibb’s™ Mineral Oil and a sterile container from our office or a pharmacy.
 This oil is the only lubricant you should use when collecting sperm for your sample.
-Others, including saliva from your partner, will make the sample invalid.
+Other lubricants, including saliva from your partner, will make the sample invalid as they can act as a spermicide.
 If you are using a Male-PakTM condom, you can obtain that from us as well.

-a.
-Bring the sample to us within 90 minutes of collection.
+- Bring the sample to us within 60 minutes of collection.